Duchess of Mecklenburg, Princess of Wenden, Schwerin and Ratzeburg, Countess of Schwerin,

 In July 1962 Duchess Helene and her husband were holidaying on the island of Sylt

-Duchess Helene’s widower would later remarry to Leonora Gross and emigrated from Switzerland to Canada with his wife during the 1970s.
+Duchess Helene’s widower later remarried and emigrated from Switzerland to Canada with his new wife Leonora Gross during the 1970s.
 He died at his home in British Columbia in 1991.